-- Undergo and pass a drug screening urinalysis - Undergo and pass a criminal background check for felonies - Applicants in Pleasant Hill will need to provide medical clearance from a physician attesting to good physical and mental health. - Nevada state law requires new students attending courses onsite at a Nevada campus to provide proof of immunization prior to attending courses on campus.
-Please see page 208 for additional details.
+- Undergo and pass a drug screening urinalysis. - Undergo and pass a criminal background check for felonies. - Applicants in Pleasant Hill will need to provide medical clearance from a physician attesting to good physical and mental health. - Nevada state law requires new students attending courses onsite at a Nevada campus to provide proof of immunization prior to attending courses on campus.
+Please see the Nevada Immunization Requirements section of this catalog for additional details.